Reviews You Can Rely On

 Scream "I'm on a hike"

 The REI Co-op Sahara Convertible pants offer excellent performance and handy features at an affordable price.
-We love the handy pockets and the built-in waist tie.
-But the standout feature of these pants is that the lower half of the legs detach, and a zipper down the side allows you to convert them without removing your boots.
-The material stretches enough to allow for any outing, from rock climbing to backpacking.
-And they proved to be quite durable during our test period.
+We love the useful pockets and built-in waist tie, but their standout feature is that the lower legs detach, and an additional vertical zipper allows you to convert them without removing your boots.
+The material stretches enough to allow for any outing, from rock climbing to backpacking, and they proved to be quite durable during our test period.
 They breathe well when it's hot, repel water when it rains, and easily fit a base layer underneath when it's cold.
-We especially appreciate that these pants come in a wide range of sizes, from petite to plus.
+We especially appreciate that they come in a wide range of sizes, from petite to plus.

 The REI Sahara pants are beyond comfortable and never feel restrictive, but the generous cut keeps them from passing for anything but athletic wear.
-Luckily society loves athleisure these days.
+Luckily, society loves athleisure these days.
 The thin fabric and zip-off legs are wonderful on warm hikes.
-But when the weather is cold or the wind picks up, they don't do much to hold back the chill.
-When it's hot out, though, these pants are hard to beat.
-We certainly tested less expensive options, but the Saharas offer the best cost-to-performance ratio.
+But when the weather is cold, or the wind picks up, they don't do much to hold back the chill.
+When it's hot, though, these pants are hard to beat.
+We certainly tested less expensive options, but the Sahara pants offer an excellent cost-to-performance ratio.
+If you need a budget option, the Cycorld Convertible Outdoor Pants 11 also convert to shorts.
+Though they aren't as well-made we suggest you size up for a comfortable fit.

 Read more: REI Co-op Sahara Convertible review